(Last Updated on : 26/10/2016)

 According to the concept of Ayurveda, an individual is a bundle of Spirit.
 The individual is desirous of expressing itself hence uses subjective consciousness or Satwa to manifest sense organs and a mind.
 Spirit and mind then project themselves into a physical body, created from the Pancha Mahabhutas

 - which arise from Tamas.
 Thus in the concept of Ayurveda, the body becomes the minds vehicle, its physical instrument for intellectual satisfaction.

 According to the concept of Ayurveda, the Bhutas

-combine into "tridoshas" or bioenergetics forces that govern and determine peoples health or physical condition.
-While the three gunas
+" or bio-energetic forces that govern and determine peoples health or physical condition.
+While the three Gunas

 ) and the waste products of the body such as faeces, urine and sweat.
 Thus the total body matrix comprises of the humours, the tissues and the waste products of the body.
 The growth and decay of this body matrix and its constituents revolve around food, which gets processed into humours, tissues and wastes.
 Ingestion, digestion, absorption, assimilation and metabolism of food have interplay in health and disease, which are significantly affected by psychological mechanisms as well as by bio- fire.

 According to the concept of Ayurveda, all objects in the universe including human body are composed of five basic elements (Pancha Mahabhutas) namely, Earth